dpw/selinux-dockersock/README.md

 ## Usage

+Make sure you have the prerequisite SELinux utilities by doing (on RHEL/CentOS/Fedora/etc.):

+   yum install policycoreutils policycoreutils-python checkpolicy

-As root, just do
+Then as root, just do

     make

-Or if you are paranoid, you can do
+Or if you are paranoid, without being root you can do

     make dockersock.pp

-to build the SELinux policy module package, and then load it with
+to build the SELinux policy module package, and then load it as root with

-    selinux -i dockersock.pp
+    semodule -i dockersock.pp